Neurologic Surveillance and Testing (NST)

 Physicians must meet the following three requirements to submit samples for testing:

-2. A completed 2-page Case History Form and Specimen Submittal Form must be sent along with a full set of specimens.
+2. If testing is approved, a completed 2-page Case History Form and Specimen Submittal Form (provided upon approval) must be sent along with a full set of specimens.
 Required samples are:

 Additional samples may also be requested, such as a rectal swab, stool, or convalescent serum.
 Tissues will be requested for autopsy cases, and additional samples may be requested for suspect rabies cases.